Popular photo tours & workshops

 You will, for example, make stops back at Skaftafell Nature Reserve, Reynisfjara Beach, and the waterfalls along the South Coast, time and conditions depending.
 At different times of the day and in different weather, these sites will all attain a distinct kind of beauty, and allow for some unique photographs.

-When on the plane back home or to your next destination, you will no doubt still be in awe of your new talents, your massive portfolio, and the amazing places you have seen in Iceland in Autumn.
+When on the plane back home or to your next destination, you will no doubt still be in awe of your new talents, your extensive portfolio and the fantastic places you have seen in Iceland in Autumn.
+Until next time, we hope you had a brilliant time in Iceland.